Massachusetts launches AI program for 6G testing

 When development work began on 6G, AI was identified as one of the critical technologies needed to enable the next generation of wireless communications.
 This was because AI has the potential to address some of the more complex technical challenges facing the industry.
 But like many new technologies, making AI work for mobile communications requires close collaboration across government, industry, business, and academia.

-To assist businesses aiming to integrate AI into their operations, the Massachusetts state government initiated the AI Jumpstart pilot programme.
+To assist businesses aiming to integrate AI into their operations, the Massachusetts state government initiated the AI Jumpstart pilot program.
 This initiative provides funding for new computing infrastructure at Boston’s Northeastern University (NU), enabling collaboration between Northeastern’s research facilities, its researchers in various AI disciplines, and industry partners.
 Notably, Keysight Technologies, an electronic measurement company, has participated in the project from its inception following the funding announcement.

-“The AI Jumpstart programme is an effective model of collaboration between industry, academia and the Mass Tech/John Adams Innovation Institute,” said Michael B. Silevitch, Northeastern University’s Principal Investigator of AI Jumpstart.
+“The AI Jumpstart program is an effective model of collaboration between industry, academia and the Mass Tech/John Adams Innovation Institute,” said Michael B. Silevitch, Northeastern University’s Principal Investigator of AI Jumpstart.
 “Our collaboration with Keysight provided a platform that demonstrated the viability of the approach.”

 Advancing AI learning